dcooney/ajax-load-more/README.md

 ```

 ##Parameters
+This script accepts a number of paramaters for the WordPress query.
+These parameters are passed in via HTML5 data attributes.
 - 'data-path' = Path to the theme directory where ajax-load-more.php is located.
 - 'data-author' = Query by post author id (author).
 - 'data-post-type' = Query by Post Type (post_type).